tmtsoftware/csw/docs/src/main/commons/create-component.md

 @@@

 and the script is named `csw-services.sh`.
+The version must match the CSW release in use!

 The `csw-services.sh` script has two basic commands: `start` and `stop`.
 The start command can start specific services using passed in flags, or all services without any.
 Services are started on default ports but those ports can be overridden using